 This guidance relates to Tier 1 entrepreneur visa requirements for entry, leave to remain, extension and ILR applications after March 29, 2019.
 Accordingly, the post explains how an applicant can apply under the HS Tier 1 entrepreneur migrant route.
 And also explain the following points:

 - Who can apply for Tier entrepreneur visa after March 29, 2019?

-- What are Tier 1 entrepreneur visa requirements?
+- Tier 1 entrepreneur visa requirements

-- How to apply for Tier 1 entrepreneur visa extension?
+- Tier 1 entrepreneur visa extension application

-- What are Tier 1 entrepreneur ILR requirements?
+- Tier 1 entrepreneur ILR requirements

 - How to meet Tier 1 entrepreneur maintenance requirements?